 Final qualifications: The student knows how to design and implement a research, analyze and represent data and how to write a scientific publication.

 27 February 2022 – 8 July 2022 fulltime.
 If you would like to deviate from this period, please contact the Education Office.

 Mode of instruction

 Literature review, writing and presenting a research proposal, conducting an experiment, writing a report and presenting.

 Research proposal, practical work, report and presentations.

 Inspection and feedback on the examination

-On Brightspace in ‘Teaching Programme/Opleiding Biologie’ > ‘Bachelor yr 3’ > ‘Bachelor Research Projects’, the research project agreement, the Bachelor research projects booklet and the evaluation forms for the research project can be found.
+On Brightspace in ‘Teaching Programme/Opleiding Biologie’ > ‘Bachelor yr 3’ > ‘Bachelor Research Projects’.

 The research project will start with reading relevant literature.